adityakumar-09/adityakumar-09/README.md

 ### 🔍 About Me

 - 🎓 Final-year B.Sc.
 (Computer Science) student
-- 💼 Currently building projects in **Data Analytics**
 - 🧠 Passionate about turning raw data into meaningful insights
 - 📚 Always learning and applying new data tools and techniques
 - 🔍 Looking for **Internships in Data Science**